RateMyDIY/Docs/Architecture.md

 It’s a little more setup in the beginning, and requires more skill than some UI libraries, but it's not as opinionated.

-Back End - Lorenzo - Done
+## Back End
 What technology solution will you use for your back-end?

-Apollo/GraphQL for the server, and sending data to the Front-End.
+* Apollo/GraphQL for the server, and sending data to the Front-End.
-MongoDB for persisting the aforementioned data.
+* MongoDB for persisting the aforementioned data.
-Jest for testing JavaScript/React code.
+* Jest for testing JavaScript/React code.
-Supertest for testing API endpoints.
+* Supertest for testing API endpoints.
-Prisma for interfacing with the database.
+* Prisma for interfacing with the database.
+* Firebase for OAuth integration.

 What problems does this solution solve for this specific project?